Join us on 6 Nov 2024

 Sustainability in action all around us

-Members of our department are working in partnership with Glasgow City Council as part of Sustainable Glasgow.
+Members of our department work in partnership with Glasgow City Council as part of Sustainable Glasgow.

 And the University is leading an ambitious Climate Neutral Glasgow City Innovation District project to create a 100% renewable, climate-neutral and climate resilient campus, integrating heat, power, transport, climate adaptation and wellbeing solutions.